Colorado Supreme Court

 Lawyer Self-Assessment Program

 Colorado has a new lawyer self-assessment program designed to help lawyers better serve clients and simplify their professional lives.
-The program arises from a multi-year initiative of a subcommittee of the Colorado Supreme Court’s Advisory Committee.
-This subcommittee of over 50 practicing lawyers identified practice risks and created ten areas of self-assessment that allow lawyers to consider those risks in the context of their practice.
-The self-assessments ask lawyers whether they have the ethical infrastructure to address these risks.
-If the lawyers do not, the self-assessments identify certain Colorado Rules of Professional Conduct and educational resources in the form of formal ethics opinions, bar journal articles, and manuals published by the Office of Attorney Regulation Counsel, to give specific guidance on these risks.
+The program arises from a multi-year initiative of a subcommittee of the Colorado Supreme Court’s Attorney Regulation Advisory Committee.
+This subcommittee of over 50 practicing lawyers identified ten areas of self-assessment that allow lawyers to reflect on practice strengths and weaknesses.
+The self-assessments emphasize high-quality client service, efficient law office management, and compliance with professional obligations.
+The self-assessments identify various Colorado Rules of Professional Conduct and resources ranging from template forms to advisory opinions to articles on current professionalism issues.
+The self-assessment process is designed to be educational and to prevent problems before they arise.

 The ten self-assessments focus on the following ten core practice principles:

 The links to the online and print surveys with all ten individual self-assessments are above.
-You may take either the online or print survey depending on your personal preference.
-Also above, Colorado lawyers will find a link to a Continuing Legal Education affidavit to claim CLE credit for program participation.
-The additional links below provide more information about the subcommittee and the concept of proactive management-based programs (PMBP) which led to the creation of this self-assessment program.
+Lawyers may take either the online or print survey depending on personal preference.
+Also above, Colorado lawyers will find a link to an affidavit to claim CLE credit for program participation.
+The additional links below provide more information about the subcommittee and the concept of proactive management-based programs (PMBP).

 Subcommittee meetings will be held the third Wednesday of every month.
 The next meeting is at noon on January 17, 2018, in Conference Room 1D, at the Ralph L. Carr Judicial Center, 1300 Broadway, Denver, CO.
 Meetings are open to the public.